 If you’ve done a permaculture design course or an Intro course, or you are a good self-directed learner, or if you are a permaculture geek or grow-your-own raw food enthusiast, then this is THE book to give you loads of information on how to do permaculture design.
 It’s full of excellent illustrations, photos and diagrams, as well as a helpful layout to use in a practical way, because it is as it says, a guide.
 It’s probably not one you’ll sit in your armchair and read from cover to cover, but it is one to have in your pocket on site, or on the table as you survey, consider and design your site.

 I can’t say a lot more about it than that ... partly because there’s no need to say more than, ‘well done Aranya - what a great book!’ and partly because it’s so useful I have of course lent it to a friend or student, so it’s not to hand as I finish this review because it’s usefully being looked at and used elsewhere!
 Doing the job it was designed and written for...

-Nicole Vosper - Permaculture columnist in Positive News
+Nicole Vosper - Permaculture teacher and columnist in Positive News